ClemensX/ShadedPathV/README.md

 However, if you find something useful here, please just use it in your own projects.
 The very liberal license allows almost any kind of usage of ShadedPath!

+**Contact:** At this point we do not accept pull requests, but we are happy to answer any questions or comments via email: shadedpath.org@gmail.com

 Some features:

 - Multi-Thread Rendering